 People + were, e.g. people were enjoying the party.

-🎓 There is an unusual case where you can say ‘I were‘ or he/she/it were, called the subjunctive, but it’s only really used when you say ‘If I were you..’, ‘If he were older..’, ‘If she were richer..’, and so on.
+However, there is an unusual case where you can say ‘I were‘ or he/she/it were, called the subjunctive form, but it’s only really used when you say ‘If I were you..’, ‘If he were older..’, ‘If she were richer..’, and so on.
+Just watch out for the if!